Kapernikov/skaffold-helm-tutorial/chapters/09-third-party-software.md

 ## Upgrading the postgres cluster: giving it more storage

-Let's take the above yaml and change the volume size to 6gi.
-Apply the change and watch what happens.
+Let's take the above yaml and change the shared_buffers to 40mb. then see what happens when applying the update.